nikos-pap/Lab1-Graphics/README.md

 		-- Utilize dynamic link libraries instead of a monolithic exe
 	- Fix InputController for Windows 11

--ShapeFactory:

-DONE:	- Implemented OpenGLRenderer class.
-Using renderer pointer to a OpenGLRenderer obj.
-	- Removed OpenGL functions from ApplicationController, DynamicShapeArray and ShapeFactory, moved to OpenGLRenderer.
-	- Added Shape.h file to hold Shape struct.
-Removed any OpenGL specific information (vao, vbo, ibo), and integrated it to OpenGLRenderer.
+DONE:

+	- Removed every shader reference from ApplicationController.
+All shader commands are in OpenGLShader \/
+	- Removed uniform variables and replaced them with Uniform Buffers.	-